Search

 Customers who bought this item also bought

-Picture of SG Micro:bit V2 Project Kit
+Picture of SG micro:bit V2 Project Kit

-SG Micro:bit V2 Project Kit
+SG micro:bit V2 Project Kit

 SG CSKIT2

 Build up to six projects straight out of the box with this great value SG Education Project Kit for the BBC micro:bit.
 The perfect way to get started with programming and hardware interaction.
 No soldering required, all parts are included to build 6 projects.
-Small prototype breadboard and 2 x AAA Batteries are included.

 Included in the kit are: